LucaGiarr/Odds-Evens/README.md

 #### Key information for the site

 * Digital hand game.
-* Maximum score settable.
+* Winning score settable.

 #### First Time and Frequent Visitor Goals

 * To make it easy for the user to browse and play the game.
 * To be able to play the game on a range of devices with different screen sizes and resolutions.
 * To be able to play at any time and anywhere (internet connection required).
-* To be able to change the duration of the game setting a higher maximum winning score.
+* To be able to change the duration of the game setting a higher winning score.

 - - -